5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 5. It keeps polling every 2 seconds and outputs any statusses on the screen.
 6. You can exit the screen by using `Ctrl+a` and after that `Ctrl+d` (detaching the screen) in your terminal/Putty.

+## Other things you can do

+Do you want to start WhatsSpy Public on startup?
+Do you want to auto-update?
+Please check the [FAQ](FAQ).